 12:03:59 — Vehicles and passengers are unloading and loading.

 12:05:57 — The ferry ramps are rising as the ferry pulls out.
-The ramps were on the pier for less than three minutes and 42 seconds, and this stop involved unloading and loading a few vehicles in addition to passengers.
+The ramps were on the pier for less than two and a half minutes, and this stop involved unloading and loading a few vehicles in addition to passengers.
 I am impressed.

 The ferry accelerates across the harbor.

 The ferry is accelerating out of the harbor.
 Only eight to ten minutes elapsed from when I first thought I heard something coming to when I took the below picture.

 Now I returned to the port, past the fish market, the supermarket, and a nice taverna.